Christian Blandon

-Christian Blandon (born October 2, 1992) is a Colombian-American professional footballer who is a current member of the United States national beach soccer team.
-He plays as a defender/midfielder.
+Christian Blandon (born October 2, 1992) is a professional soccer player who is a current member of the United States national beach soccer team.

 Career

 College and Youth

 Blandon played four years of college soccer at Creighton University between 2011 and 2014.

 While at college, Blandon also appeared for USL PDL club VSI Tampa Flames and Ocala Stampede.

 Professional

 On March 30, 2015, Blandon signed with North American Soccer League side Fort Lauderdale Strikers.
 Following the 2016 North American Soccer League season, Blandon began playing indoor soccer with the Major Arena Soccer League's Florida Tropics SC.
 On November 18, 2016, Blandon was officially released by the Strikers.

-September 18, 2017 called up to the US National Beach soccer team and on October 20, 2017 makes he's first international debut against France in a 6–5 win in Puerta Vallarta Cup in Mexico.
+September 18, 2017, called up to the US National Beach soccer team and on October 20, 2017, makes his first international debut against France in a 6–5 win in Puerta Vallarta Cup in Mexico.